x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/change-the-location-of-the-queue-database-exchange-2013-help.md

   - Administrators: Full Control

 - Any customized per-server settings you make in Exchange XML application configuration files, for example, web.config files on Client Access servers or the EdgeTransport.exe.config file on Mailbox servers, will be overwritten when you install an Exchange Cumulative Update (CU).
 Make sure that you save this information so you can easily reconfigure your server after the install.
-You must reconfigure these settings after you install an Exchange CU.
+Reconfigure these settings after you install an Exchange CU.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](keyboard-shortcuts-in-the-exchange-admin-center-2013-help.md).